top of page

 Advantages:

 Photoperiod strains exhibit a distinctive trait: they transition to the flowering stage only when their light cycle shifts, granting growers precise control over the cultivation process.
 This control enables cultivators to nurture plants to impressive sizes, yielding substantially higher than autoflower counterparts.
 Additionally, growers have the flexibility to extend the vegetative stage, allowing for plant recovery in the event of stress before initiating flowering.
-Photoperiod strains offer a broader spectrum of options compared to autoflowers and generally boast higher THC levels.
+Photoperiod strains offer a broader spectrum of options compared to autoflowers and generally boast higher levels.

 Disadvantages: